 Motor Fuel Tax

-The City of Galesburg collects a two and one-half cents(.025) per gallon motor fuel tax.
+The City of Galesburg collects a four cents(.04) per gallon motor fuel tax.
 Motor fuel taxes collected by the City are deposited into the City Gas Tax Special Revenue Fund to be used for road construction projects within the city limits of Galesburg.

 Prepared Food and Liquor Tax

 The City of Galesburg collects a 2% Prepared Food and Liquor Tax on the sale of prepared food and liquor within the city limits of Galesburg.
 Prepared Food and Liquor Tax collected are deposited into the City General Fund and are used to fund services provided by the City’s General Fund.

 Property taxes are assessed in December each year and attach as an enforceable lien on the property as of January 1.
 The taxes become collectible in June and September and are collected by the Knox County Collector who in turn remits to the respective taxing body their share.
 City Assessor Darrel Lovell determines the assessed valuation of City property.
 The assessed valuation approximates 1/3 of the market value of the property.
 City of Galesburg residents pay a property taxes based on a property tax rate per $100 of equalized assessed valuation of their property.
 The tax rate paid by City of Galesburg residents includes the City tax rate, Town of the City of Galesburg tax rate, School District #205 tax rate, Carl Sandburg College tax rate, Knox County tax rate and the Sanitary District tax rate.

 Rates for City of Galesburg residents over the last ten years are as follows: